Los Bañales: The necropolis

 Like any Roman city, Los Bañales had its own necropolis.
 Its remains have been identified to the southwest of what would have been the urban nucleus.

-As a result of the archaeological surveys – excavation has not yet taken place – the necropolis has yielded quadrangular and triangular-headed steles, funerary altars, pedestals and especially cupae.
+As a result of the archaeological surveys – excavation has not yet taken place – the necropolis has yielded quadrangular and triangular-headed steles, funerary altars, pedestals, and especially cupae.

 The cupae -in Latin, singular cupa, plural cupae- is a peculiar type of funerary monument of an elongated plant with cylindrical cover, imitating a tumbled barrel -in fact, cupa means tonel in Latin-, which were used in some regions of the Roman Empire between the 1st and 3rd centuries and which was exceptionally frequent in this area.
-Under their barrel shape they had a hole in which an urn was inserted with the ashes of the deceased.
-They also had a side holes so that the relatives could make offerings and libations and on one of the sides a commemorative inscription would have been carved.
+Under their barrel shape, they had a hole in which an urn was inserted with the ashes of the deceased.
+They also had side holes so that the relatives could make offerings and libations, and on one of the sides, a commemorative inscription would have been carved.

 The cupae were not only frequent in the necropolis of Los Bañales but also in the villas of the elite.
 The findings have been increasing in recent years, since the beginning of the revision of the rural territory in 2009.
 The most recent occurred in the summer of 2015.